tldraw/ai/README.md

 - Join the [Discord channel](https://discord.gg/9PSF2C5KgV)
 - Learn more about the [tldraw SDK](https://tldraw.dev)

-The module is distributed as an NPM package, [@tldraw/ai](https://www.npmjs.com/package/@tldraw/ai).
-It is meant to be used together with the [tldraw SDK](https://github.com/tldraw/tldraw).

 The best way to get started is to clone this repository and experiment with its example project.

+The module is also distributed as an NPM package, [@tldraw/ai](https://www.npmjs.com/package/@tldraw/ai).
+It is meant to be used together with the [tldraw SDK](https://www.npmjs.com/package/tldraw).

 ## Local development